-Here’s the dilemma: If you’re going to spend months someplace, you will want to have a vehicle at your disposal, particularly when that destination is filled with picturesque places and must-see events/attractions.
-However, it may not be feasible or desirable to drive your own vehicle to your winter home (and back again), and renting a car for months on end doesn’t look any better.
+Here’s the dilemma: If you’re going to spend months someplace, you will want to have a vehicle at your disposal, mainly when that destination has picturesque places and must-see events or attractions.
+However, driving your vehicle to your winter home (and back again) may not be feasible or desirable, and renting a car for months doesn’t look any better.

-Your best option is to have your own car, something you know and like, to drive during the winter, but how do you get it there?
+Your best option is to have your car, something you know and like, to drive during the winter, but how do you get it there?
 We will answer that question in this comprehensive guide.
 If you’re a snowbird (or planning to become one) and need options for travel and transport, they’re more abundant than you may realize.
-Discover how easy it is to live the snowbird lifestyle from the driver’s seat of your own make and model.
+Discover how easy it is to live the snowbird lifestyle from the driver’s seat of your car.

-Quick Basics About Snowbirds
+Quick Basics About Snowbird Car Shipping

 We will be using the term snowbird a lot in this guide, so it helps to establish some basic definitions.
-A snowbird is someone who spends the warmer months someplace north and then heads south for the winter.
+A snowbird spends the warmer months someplace north and then heads south for the winter.
 When do snowbirds go south?
 The migration typically starts the day after Thanksgiving, but some people opt to go earlier, and the trend continues until as late as the third week in January.

 Car Shipping for Snowbirds

 Every year, thousands of snowbirds rely on auto transport companies and vehicle haulers to get their car from north to south and then do the reverse a few months later.
-People have lots of different reasons for choosing this option which we will outline soon, but the core value of auto shipping is the same for all: getting a vehicle from point A to point B without being the driver.
+People have many different reasons for choosing this option which we will outline soon, but the core value of auto shipping is the same for all: getting a vehicle from point A to point B without being the driver.
 Here’s why so many snowbirds ship instead of drive:

 - Travel Flexibility – With a vehicle hauler getting your car where it needs to go, you’re free to travel however you wish.
-Fly to your destination, take a train, rent a larger vehicle to handle luggage: it’s entirely up to you because you’re no longer bound to your own vehicle.
+Fly to your destination, take a train, or rent a larger vehicle to handle luggage: it’s entirely up to you because you’re no longer bound to your vehicle.

 - Time Savings – Depending on where you’re coming from, it can take days to get someplace like Southern Florida.
-Most people don’t want to spend that much time on the road and would rather reach their destination ASAP.
+Most people don’t want to spend that much time on the road and would instead reach their destination ASAP.
 Car transport makes that possible – spend a few hours in an airplane compared to a few days on the highway.

-- Cost Savings – An extended road trip can cost more than you expect factoring in gas, food, lodging, mileage, and any unexpected expenses along the road.
-In addition to saving on time (the most important currency for many snowbirds) auto transport can also save on travel expenses in some cases.
+- Cost Savings – An extended road trip can cost more than you expect, factoring in gas, food, lodging, mileage, and any unexpected expenses along the road.
+In addition to saving on time (the most important currency for many snowbirds), auto transport can also save on travel expenses in some cases.
 In all cases, the cost of shipping is comparable to the cost of driving yourself.

 Tips for Successful Auto Transport

 - Be Realistic – It’s important to realize that the snowbird season is also the busiest time of year for vehicle haulers.
-Tens of thousands of travelers need help from a limited number of auto haulers all within that same small window.
-Not surprisingly, competition can be fierce and setbacks are common.
+Tens of thousands of travelers need help from a limited number of auto haulers, all within that same small window.
+Not surprisingly, competition can be fierce, and setbacks are common.
 These outcomes aren’t inevitable, but they’re possible and something all snowbirds need to be realistic about.

 How Much Does Auto Transport Cost?

-As with most types of shipping, the sooner you want a car picked up or dropped off the more it will cost.
-With all those caveats out of the way, the cost of snowbirds wanting Florida car transport or a similar service could be less than $1,000, much less in some cases.
-Compared to the amount of time you save plus the expenses you get to avoid by not driving, the cost of auto transport looks like money well spent to most snowbirds.
+As with most types of shipping, the sooner you want a car picked up or dropped off, the more it will cost.
+With all those caveats out, the cost of snowbirds wanting Florida car transport or a similar service could be less than $1,000, much less in some cases.
+Compared to the amount of time you save plus the expenses you get to avoid by not driving, the cost of auto transport looks like money well spent on most snowbirds.

 Should You Prepare Your Vehicle Before Shipping?

 Even though your car will ride on the back of an auto trailer (or inside of an enclosed trailer if you’re willing to pay more for the added security), you need to get it ready for the journey.
-Spend an hour working through these steps a day or two before you plan to meet your vehicle hauler to hand over the keys.
+Spend an hour working through these steps a day or two before you meet your vehicle hauler to hand over the keys.

-- Empty the Interior – Similar to the exterior, you don’t need to get the car interior spotless, but you should remove any personal objects, particularly anything electronic or valuable.
+- Empty the Interior – Similar to the surface, you don’t need to get the car interior spotless, but you should remove any personal objects, particularly anything electronic or valuable.
 These personal items could move around in transport and cause damage, or they could attract thieves.
 Get the interior as clean and empty as you want it to be upon arrival.

-- Keep the Essentials – The less clutter the better inside your vehicle, but don’t remove anything essential: the spare tire, the tire changing tools, the license plate etc.
+- Keep the Essentials – The less clutter, the better inside your vehicle, but don’t remove anything essential: the spare tire, the tire changing tools, the license plate, etc.

-Where Do I Go for Car Shipping?
+Where Do I Go for Snowbird Car Shipping?